-Where do I submit the Faculty/Staff Tuition Waiver Benefit form?
+Where do I submit the Tuition Assitance Benefit application?

-Which must be submitted first: the Tuition Assistance Benefit Form or my admissions application?
+Which must be submitted first: the Tuition Assistance Benefit Application or my admissions application?

-You may submit the admissions application and the Tuition Assistance Benefit form simultaneously; however, you must meet each individual deadline.
+You may submit the admissions application and the Tuition Assistance Benefit application simultaneously; however, you must meet each individual deadline.

-If eligibility is denied for you/your dependent or your courses, you must pay for the course if you/your dependent continues taking the course.
+If eligibility is denied for you, your dependent or your courses, you must pay for the course if you or your dependent continues taking the course.

-I’ve already submitted the Tuition Assistance Benefit Form and decided I want to take different courses.
+I’ve already submitted the Tuition Assistance Benefit Application and decided I want to take different courses.
 What should I do?

 I am an employee and not currently a student.
 How do I get a student ID?